 Step 3.
 Select the connected SSD as the destination path and click Next.

 Step 4.
-Tick Align SSD.
-It can improve the performance of your SSD disk.
+Tick SSD Alignment to improve the performance of your SSD disk.
 Then, preview the system partition and boot related partition as well as SSD disk, click Start Clone.

 Wrapping things up

 You may want to clone to dissimilar hardware under a certain situation.
-Please remember that this method only works for Windows 10.
+Please remember that this method only works for Windows 10 and the hardware needs to be similar.
 Don’t use it on Windows XP/7/8/8.1, because your computer will fail to boot after cloning to different hardware.

 If your computer is Windows 7/8/8.1/Vista, you can backup system first, then restore system image via Universal Restore feature.
 This feature is to ensure that you can boot normally after system restore.